 Le western européen

 The Western, like jazz, was in origin a specifically American genre.
 The two could almost be thought of as the defining American genres.
 But both had a huge impact outside America.
-The Western does not belong exclusively to Americans.
+The Western, any more than jazz, does not belong exclusively to Americans.
 Europeans, especially, have been and still are writers of Western stories and makers of Western movies as well as readers of Western fiction and avid moviegoers.
 Long before the spaghetti westerns of the 1960s, the French, British and Germans, among others, were producing novels and motion pictures.

 Arizona Bill, Lucky Luke, Blueberry, MC Solaar: French Western heroes